demoric102/energy-demand-api/readme.md

 # Nigerian Energy Demand
 This API returns JSON arrays of Energy Demand Audit for Rural areas in Nigeria.
 This locations are 15km away from the National Electricity Gird in Nigeria.
-They are mostly populations between 4,000 and 10,000 inhabitants of Rural Nigeria.
+They are mostly populations between 4,000 and 10,000 inhabitants in Rural Nigeria.

 ## Front Page URL:
 `http://energy-demand-api.herokuapp.com`